International Journal of Veterinary Sciences and Animal Husbandry

 How to cite this article:

-Vartika Chandra, Parul Shah, Dhirendra Kapadiya, Bharat Bhanderi, Sanjay Dabhi, Sameer Rana, Manjunatha Reddy and Amit Kanani.
+Vartika Chandra, Parul Shah, Dhirendra Kapadiya, Bharat Bhanderi, Sanjay Dabhi, Sameer Rana, Manjunatha Reddy, Amit Kanani.
 Assessment of Rapid Immunochromatographic Assay for detection of Rabies infection under field condition.
-International Journal of Veterinary Sciences and Animal Husbandry.
-2017; 2(3): 22-26.
+Int J Vet Sci Anim Husbandry 2017;2(3):22-26.